InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/README.md

 # US States Signals

-Contained in this directory are details on supported privacy strings for US States.
+Contained in this directory are technical specifications to support privacy strings for US Privacy initiatives.